RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Evaluation

-We now repeat the same experiments for the Datamining workload and report the FCT of different flow sizes in Fig.~\ref{fig:FCT-dm}.
-We show the average FCT of small flows in Fig.~\ref{fig:avgFCT-dataMining} and the 99th percentile FCT of the same flows in Fig.~\ref{fig:FCT99-dataMining} for the Datamining workload.
-Across the board, all packet scheduling algorithms for the programmable data plane have very similar FCT for small flows, while TCP has the highest FCT among all algorithms.
-For large flows, \systemname can achieve lower FCT (up to 2.9x) compared with AIFO, SP-PIFO, and PIFO as well as TCP and DCTCP (see Fig.~\ref{fig:avgFCTLarge-dataMining}).
+\ToN{We now repeat the same experiments for the datamining workload, and Fig.~\ref{fig:FCT-dm} reports the FCT of different flow sizes.
+Fig.~\ref{fig:avgFCT-dataMining} shows that the small flows achieve a similar average FCT when running with programmable packet schedulers.
+However, the 99-percentile FCT of small flows in \systemname is slightly higher than others when the network load is higher than 0.5 in Fig.~\ref{fig:FCT99-dataMining}.
+TCP has the highest FCT for small flows among all algorithms.
+For large flows, \systemname can achieve lower FCT up to 2.25x, 1.73x, and 4.91x compared with PIFO, SP-PIFO, and AIFO (see Fig.~\ref{fig:avgFCTLarge-dataMining}).
 The main reason behind such improvement relies on the admission mechanism of \systemname with fixed tracking range size, which is beneficial for scenarios with larger flows.
-Due to the large number of small flows under high loads, the average FCT of large flows benefits this proportionally.
+Due to the large number of small flows under high loads, the average FCT of large flows benefits this proportionally. }